nystudio107/seomatic/README.md

 * [feature] Add a "Lookup Geo Coordinates" button to the Site Identity and Site Creator pages.

 ## Changelog

+### 1.0.3 -- 2015.12.21

+* [Fixed] Fixed an issue with the TextRank lib not being properly in the git repo, causing it to error when used
+* [Improved] Updated the README.md

 ### 1.0.2 -- 2015.12.20